 A campervan adventure is an amazing way to see Australia.
 You have the freedom to make your own schedule and discover hidden gems along the way.
-Finding the right campervan hire Brisbane starts with asking a few questions.
+Finding the right campervan hire option in Brisbane starts with asking a few questions.
 To ensure you find the right vehicle for your journey, consider these questions:

 These four questions will help you narrow down the right campervan for your trip.
 Budgie or Cubby campers are a great deal while also offering lots of amenities.
 While the Kuga and HI5 include even more comforts.

 There’s more to consider when looking at hire services.
 Find a hire service that offers unlimited kilometres, so you don’t end up blowing your budget.
 Be on the lookout for other benefits like no cash bond or credit card deductions and 24/7 roadside assistance.
 Caravan park discounts or free camper park admittance are also options.